Counseling

 - Ice is optional

-- Okay to shower day after surgery - avoid bath for 3-5 days
+- Okay to shower day after surgery - avoid soaking incisions until completely closed

 - Okay to start non-physical work day after surgery